 - Providing a more user-friendly candidate experience

 - Being able to create digital assessments with question types that cater for all disciplines

 - Creating a more standardized assessment process across your institution

 - Ensuring a balance between security and privacy for candidates

 - Reducing the institution’s carbon footprint

-- Adding digital resilience to your online assessment process
+- Adding digital resilience to your digital and online assessment process

 - Making assessment more accessible for all students